Lemoncode/jest-testing-by-sample/frontend/01 Add config/README.md

 We have two options to render components: `react-test-renderer` or `enzyme`.

 - [react-test-renderer](https://www.npmjs.com/package/react-test-renderer): provides an experimental React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
-  - Pros: no necessary other library to snapshot testing
+  - Pros: it isn't necessary other library to snapshot testing
   - Cons: hard to test DOM events or other manipulation.
   - [Sample](https://facebook.github.io/jest/docs/en/snapshot-testing.html#snapshot-testing-with-jest)